Worklytics/psoxy/docs/hashicorp-vault.md

       secrets from Vault, and in some cases (eg, Oauth tokens subject to refresh) write.

-## AWS Auth
+## AWS Auth *alpha*

   - Create [IAM policy needed by Vault](https://developer.hashicorp.com/vault/docs/auth/aws#recommended-vault-iam-policy) in your AWS account.
   - Create IAM User for Vault in your AWS account.
   - Enable `aws` auth method in your Vault instance.
 Set access key + secret for the vault user created above.
   - Create a Vault policy to allow access to the necessary secrets in Vault.
-  - Bind a Vault role with AWS role (once for each lambda)
+  - Bind a Vault role with same name as your lambda function with lambda's AWS exec role (once for each lambda)
 ```shell
 vault write auth/aws/role/psoxy-gcal auth_type=iam policies={{YOUR_VAULT_POLICY}} max_ttl=500h bound_iam_principal_arn={{EXECUTION_ROLE_ARN}}
 ```